 Polestar also unveiled the 600hp Polestar 1, the company's first car, which is set to roll off the production line in mid-2019.
 Polestar's technology and product offering benefits from synergies and economies of scale enabled by the Volvo Car Group, helping Polestar to accelerate design, development and production processes at fraction of the time it takes other new entrants.

 Thomas Ingenlath, Chief Executive Officer of Polestar said; "Polestar 1 is the first car to carry the Polestar on the bonnet.
-A beautiful GT with amazing technology packed into it - a great start for our new Polestar brand.
+A beautiful GT with cutting edge technology - a great start for our new Polestar brand.
 All future cars from Polestar will feature a fully electric drivetrain, delivering on our brand vision of being the new standalone electric performance brand".